hiimmuc/Handwritten-equation-solver/README.md

 ## What I did??
 - Training 2 yolov4 models to detect equations and characters in pictures
 - Training cnn model to classify those characters
-- Put all of it together to and using some libraries to some and format the result as HTML form
+- Put all of it together to and using some libraries to format the result as HTML form
 - Using Flask to create web app

 ## :star: Features